 Hong Kong’s 8th Pride Parade undoubtedly contributed to cleaner air for a good few hours this past Sunday as 10,000 marchers worked their way from Causeway Bay to Central.
 And, as you can see from my favourite photo above, the event was pretty family friendly.
 Hong Kong’s LGBTQ events may be a modest size compared to ones like Toronto, Vancouver, New York, San Fran, and even Taipei’s, but I look forward to this event whenever I am in town.

 This is an overview LGBTQ post for travellers and people living in Tokyo from abroad.
-Admittedly, most of the information is for gay and lesbian Tokyo (i.e. Shinjuku’s night life), but I’ve included gender-related information that I’m aware of for trans and non-binary friends.
+Most of the information is for gay and lesbian Tokyo (i.e. Shinjuku’s night life), but I’ve included gender-related information that I’m aware of for trans and non-binary friends.
+Trans friends should also check out the awesome Stonewall Japan Guide (2016).
+I also have a LGBTQ Living in Japan post that covers work, visas, communities, and queer family considerations.

 - How LGBTQ-friendly is Tokyo?